Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Introduction

 IA modeling has traditionally relied on analytic approaches rooted in perturbation theory, including the nonlinear alignment model \citep{Hirata_2004,Bridle_2007}, the tidal alignment and tidal torquing (TATT) model \citep{Blazek_2015, Blazek_2019}, and more recent effective field theory treatments \citep{vlah_2020, vlah_2021}.
 While these analytic models provide valuable physical insight and computational efficiency, they often struggle to accurately capture nonlinear effects on small scales.
 Simulation-based approaches offer a complementary path forward.
 Fully nonlinear scales can be described with a halo model \citep{fortuna21a}, which provides a framework for connecting galaxies to their host dark matter halos without explicit modeling of baryonic physics.
-This is in addition to semi analytic models, which combine perturbation theory approaches with halo-based methods \citep{Maion_2024}.
-Hydrodynamic simulations provide direct predictions for galaxy alignments, although measurements exhibit significant variance across simulation suites depending on the sub-grid physics employed \citep{tenneti16, samuroff21}.
+This is in addition to semi-analytic models, which combine perturbation theory approaches with halo-based methods \citep{Maion_2024}.
+Hydrodynamic simulations provide direct predictions for galaxy alignments, although measurements exhibit significant variance across simulation suites depending on the sub-grid physics employed \citep{tenneti16, samuroff21, vanheukelum2026intrinsicalignmentdisksellipticals}.
 For this reason, simulation frameworks that capture the galaxy-halo connection without strong dependence on subgrid physics can be valuable.

 The halo occupation distribution (HOD) framework provides a powerful statistical description of the galaxy-halo connection \citep{Peacock2000, Seljak2000, Berlind2002, Zheng2005, Zheng_2007}.
 By specifying the probability that a halo of given mass hosts a certain number of galaxies, HOD models can populate dark matter halos from $N$-body simulations with realistic galaxy distributions.
 This approach has been widely successful in modeling galaxy clustering across a range of scales and redshifts \citep{Zehavi2011, Coupon2012, Parejko2013}.
 Extensions to the basic HOD framework have incorporated galaxy properties such as color, luminosity, and stellar mass \citep{Zheng2009, Zehavi2011}, as well as secondary halo properties beyond mass \citep{Hearin2016, Wechsler2018}.
+Importantly, a growing body of observational evidence from photometric, spectroscopic, and narrowband surveys has established that IA is strongly correlated with these same galaxy properties \citep{Johnston2019, Joachimi2013a, fortuna21a, Fortuna2025, Samuroff2023, Georgiou2025, Siegel2025, NavarroGirones2025}, suggesting that these HOD frameworks are naturally well-suited to model these dependencies compared to analytic approaches such as NLA and TATT.

 \citet{Schneider2010} first introduced a halo model for IA, establishing the foundation for connecting galaxy alignments to their host dark matter halos.
 Building on this framework, \citet{Joachimi2013a, Joachimi2013b} developed simulation-based approaches that assign galaxy orientations by sampling from distributions encoding alignment with halo shapes, while \citet{Hoffmann_2022} extended this methodology to incorporate alignment with the local tidal field.
 The \textsc{halotools} package \citep{Hearin2017} provides a flexible framework for HOD modeling, which was extended by \citet{vanalfen_2023} to include IA modeling via the Dimroth--Watson distribution.
 This \halotoolsia framework parameterizes the alignment strength of central and satellite galaxies separately, enabling joint modeling of galaxy clustering and orientation statistics.